MithrilJS/mithril.js/docs/hyperscript.md

 Using a string as a `style` would overwrite all inline styles in the element if it is redrawn, and not only CSS rules whose values have changed.

+You can use both hyphenated CSS property names (like `background-color`) and camel cased DOM `style` property names (like `backgroundColor`).
+You can also define [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables), if your browser supports them.

 Mithril does not attempt to add units to number values.
 It simply stringifies them.

 ---